Promotion

 • Community service

-1. An application for promotion may be initiated by the Chairman of the Department or the Division Chief, or at the request of the candidate.
+1. An application for promotion may be initiated either by the Department of Medicine Clinical Faculty Personnel Committee (CFPC), the Associate Chair for Clinical Faculty, or at the request of the candidate.

 The categories to be evaluated for promotion include, but are not limited to: teaching, clinical practice, research and other scholarly activities, leadership and value to the Department, School of Medicine, and University, and Community Service.
 An assessment for promotion will include evaluation of each of the categories that apply to the individual candidate.